Success-co-saas/mcp-success-co/README.md

 **MCP (Model Context Protocol)** is a framework that allows you to integrate custom tools into AI-assisted development environments—such as Cursor AI.
 MCP servers expose functionality (like data retrieval or code analysis) so that an LLM-based IDE can call these tools on demand.
 Learn more about MCP in the [Model Context Protocol Introduction](https://modelcontextprotocol.io/introduction).

-This project demonstrates an MCP server implemented in JavaScript using Node.js (ESM).
+This project demonstrates an MCP server implemented in JavaScript using Node.js.
 It defines two tools: **add**, which takes two numeric inputs and returns their sum, and **getApiKey**, which retrieves the API key from the `API_KEY` environment variable.

 ## Requirements